-As we start a new decade, we make some noteworthy predictions on how the sports industry will evolve over the next ten years.
-One thing is certain: there will be a lot of change!
+As we entered a new decade some 2 years ago, we have made some noteworthy predictions on how the sports industry will evolve over the next ten years.
+One thing seems certain: we are in for some big changes!

 Looking forward to the next decade

-When starting a new year, it is always nice to look forward on what to expect in the coming year.
-This time, it’s a bit more special as we start with a new decade.
-Surely this offers an excellent opportunity to make some bold and less bold predictions on the main innovations in sports over the next decade.
+Such events and trends offer an excellent opportunity to make some bold (and less bold) predictions on the main innovations in sports in the next decade.
 Below I have summarised my top 10 sports innovation predictions.
-If I have missed one (and I am sure it is not just one) feel free to comment or add in the comment box below.
+If I have missed one, feel free to comment or add in the comment box below.

 This prediction is an easy one!
-If one thing is for sure, it will be the way we will produce, deliver and consume content.
+If one thing is for sure, it will be the way we will produce, deliver and consume media content.
 It is an open door to state that traditional media have to change.
 But really, they will have to in order to survive.
-What to expect?
+What can we expect?

-To start with, we will watch and pay for content in a different way.
+To start with, in the future we will watch and pay for content in a different way.
 We will only view content at our own convenience and only pay for the content we watch.
+New generations do not want it any differently.
 It means, traditional TV is out and streaming will be the standard.
 In the further future, we will only pay per view, menu a la carte!
 We will increasingly decide what we want to see, including camera angles, stats, interviews etc. Expect a kind of netflix for sports to come to the fore and a battle for media rights.

-More and more sports federations leagues and clubs will start to produce and sell or broadcast their own productions.
-Additionally, as it will become so easy for everyone (including you and me) to produce new content the number of sports (related)productions (background, funny, add-on etc) will rise enormously.
-GenZ and Gen Alpha will play an important role in the transition as they will be the main consumers and producers and will easily navigate through this mountain of generated content.
+Also expect an increasing number of sports federations, leagues and clubs starting to produce and sell or broadcast their own productions.
+Additionally, as it will become very easy for everyone (including you and me) to produce new content, the number of sports (related)productions (background, funny, add-on etc) will rise enormously.
+GenZ and Gen Alpha will play a leading role in this transition as they will be the main consumers and producers and will easily navigate through this mountain of newly generated content.
 Expect new platforms to emerge!

 New sports will emerge whilst some traditional sports will slowly disappear.
+It could well be that individual sports will grow at the expense of team sports.
 No doubt, there will be huge changes in the sporting landscape.
+Expect sports such as outdoor sports and at home sports to gain in importance.
 Traditional sports that are not changing their format or not adjust in time to the needs of future generations, are likely to lose share.
+Technology and social cohesion will be key in this perspective.

 Interesting read: Sportification new mantra of the gameindustry

 Stadiums are evolving.
-This an easy prediction.
+This is an easy prediction.
 In 10 years time a newly build stadium will have few resemblances with the stadiums of today.
 Yes, the average stadium still will be a place where people gather.
 However, the experience will be entirely different.
-VR/AR will be commonplace and provide the spectator a different tailor-made viewing experience.
+VR/AR will be commonplace in the future and provide the spectator a different tailor-made viewing experience.
 Robotised kiosk delivery and guides/holograms equipped with artificial intelligence will improve convenience, reducing queus and waiting times.
 5G will provide real time data and stats and allow for exclusive in-stadium social networking platforms.
-AI will alter stadiums into deep learning organic structures.
+Artificial Intelligence will alter stadiums into deep learning organic structures.

 This prediction is not a difficult one!
 E-sports is the exclusive domain of GenZ and Gen Alpha.
 In ten years time they are grown-ups but will still love their e-sports games.
 They form by far the biggest part of population by that time.
-Additionally e-games and e-sports can be played anywhere in the world.
-A computer and internet are sufficient to play with someone on the other side of the globe.
-This makes the sport extremely accessible to everyone.
+Additionally e-games and e-sports can be played anywhere in the world with any other person; in fact a computer and internet will do to play with someone on the other side of the globe.
+This makes the sport extremely accessible to anyone.
+Equality, togetherness and technology is what counts for the new generations.

 Prediction 6.
 Balance of power will shift towards the athlete

 With GenZ identifying themselves with individual athletes rather than with teams, the commercial power of athletes will further increase.
-Their roles as influencers and role models will become more important.
-Hence they will be in a strong bargaining position both vis a vis both the brands and the clubs they represent.
-It will all be in the data!
+Their roles as influencers, ambassadors and role models will become more important.
+Hence they will be in a strong bargaining position vis a vis both the brands and the clubs they represent.
+It will all be in the data and the ability of the athlete to align with their values.
+Transparency and realness pay!

 Interesting read: The evolving modern athlete